 Summer is the time of blooming lotus flowers.
 The flower is considered one of the four graceful plants, besides pine, bamboo, and chrysanthemum.
 Being the symbol of purity, commitment, optimism for the future, beauty, majesty and grace, lotus has also been voted as the Vietnam National Flower.
 The flowers fragrantly pour over every corner of the city, cooling the sizzling temperature down.
 The best place to enjoy the fragrance of the flower is Hanoi West Lake.

 The Quang Ba Flower Market in Tay Ho district offers fresh flowers from nearby villages of Hanoi.
-Early opened at 02.00, the market houses rows of colorful daisies, cherry blossoms, roses, orchids and sunflower that can be purchased separately or arranged in bouquets.
+Early opened at 02.00, the market houses rows of colorful daisies, cherry blossoms, roses, orchids and sunflowers that can be purchased separately or arranged in bouquets.

 Especially, established in the 13th century by a Chinese man, Yen Phu Incense village is an old-age craft village in Thang Long (Hanoi nowadays).
-Incense production was widely spread in this village thank to the prosperity of Buddhism and incense burning customs.
-Making incense requires a plenty of stages: whittling sticks, drying incense, collecting and packaging.
+Incense production was widely spread in this village thanks to the prosperity of Buddhism and incense burning customs.
+Making incense requires plenty of stages: whittling sticks, drying incense, collecting and packaging.
 Today, local people still preserve their own handed-down work though it is not a lucrative one.

 This seasonal tour is particularly designed for visitors to enjoy the elegant beauty of lotus flower that fully blossoms from May to the end of July every year.
 However, your requirement for taking this trip will be completed satisfied in other seasons by letting us know in your Hanoi tailor-made tour.

 - Get overwhelmed by an immense lotus landscape

 - Enjoy the gentle fragrance of lotus flower and lotus tea

 - Experience the bustling atmosphere of local market in early morning

 - Visit a centuries-old incense village